mvysny/mvysny.github.io/_posts/2024-3-14-new-macbook-setup.md

 * Don't go for British English: it has GBP character in place of #
 * At least 36 GB of RAM and 1 TB of disk space, because of VM

+## During installation

+Make sure to enable encryption: turn on FileVault during the installation, or afterwards.
+Also,

+* Enable Location services, but only share the location with Home, Maps and Wallet.
+* Disable Siri

 ## Initial setup

-Make sure to enable encryption: turn on FileVault during the installation, or afterwards.
+Then, make sure both the OS and the apps are up-to-date; turn on everything in Settings / General/ Software Update / Automatic Updates.

 System Settings:

 * Mouse: turn off Natural scrolling
+* Trackpad:
-* Trackpad / Scroll & Zoom / Natural scrolling: turn off
+  * Scroll & Zoom / Natural scrolling: turn off
+  * Tap to click
+  * Tracking speed: 4th fastest
+* Accessibility / Pointer Control / Trackpad Options / Dragging style: Three-finger Drag

 Finder / Settings: